Is “give it time” really the solution to the puppy blues?

 You see where I’m going with this.

 Those puppy problems that are making your life miserable?
-To any dog trainer worth their salt, all of that is easy, foundational stuff that they can handle in their sleep.
+To any professional dog trainer worth their salt, all of that is easy, basic stuff that they could handle in their sleep.

-I know it feels like no one can help.
-But that’s just the sleep deprivation talking.
-There are dog trainers like us who have dedicated their careers to finding better solutions to the problems you’re experiencing.
+I know it must seem like no one can help you.
+I’m sure that’s a very lonely feeling.
+But it’s not reality.
+There are people like us who have dedicated their careers to finding better solutions to the problems you’re experiencing.

 Biting doesn’t have to feel relentless.

-You don’t need to be up all night with a screaming puppy for days on end.
+You shouldn’t be up all night with a screaming puppy for days on end.

 Potty training shouldn’t drive you insane.